tomjeans/CenterNet-1/README.md

 ## Develop

 If you are interested in training CenterNet in a new dataset, use CenterNet in a new task, or use a new network architecture for CenterNet, please refer to [DEVELOP.md](readme/DEVELOP.md).
-Also feel free to send us emails for discussions or suggestions.
+Also feel free to send us emails for discussions or suggestions.Add the code to process the xmls to json coco.

 ## Third-party implementation